Intro to Jinja

 Overview

-The Jinja language is meant to be extensible, and within Rewst there are many filters that extend functionality, including an ever-growing list that Rewst adds to the platform.
+Jinja language is meant to be extensible.
+Within Rewst there are many filters that extend functionality, including an ever-growing list that Rewst adds to the platform.
 This means that if you search the web for help with Jinja, the answers you find may or may not be 100% applicable to the Rewst environment.
-When in doubt, you can always ask the ROC for assistance!
+When in doubt, you can always ask the Rewst support for assistance.

 Types of Jinja